 The long term looks good, but the shorter term is uncertain

 As any company does, Challenger has told investors it has a lot to look forward to.
-It noted 8.9m Australians will be over 60 in the next 20 years – 780 retire every single day.
-No surprises here but 78% of Australians would be happier with a guaranteed income for life.
+In case the evidence we provided earlier was not enough, here’s another datapoint: 8.9m Australians will be over 60 in the next 20 years – 780 retire every single day.
+And (no surprises here but) 78% of Australians would be happier with a guaranteed income for life.

 Challenger is already a major industry player but is still going for more growth.
 New partnerships with super funds, wealth platforms, and more institutional clients, plus new product forms (such as income notes), could widen the customer base beyond traditional retirees.